riccardo-csl/FederatedAI_Web3_Audit/docs/architecture.md

 - Peer idempotence: `roundNumber > lastParticipatedRound` prevents duplicate or retrograde mints.
 - Determinism: hashing and compact JSON enable exact string equality between local and on‑chain values.
 - Privacy: no raw data or weights on‑chain; only hashes and non‑sensitive metadata.

+### Security Hardening (Public Networks)
+- Key management: never commit secrets; use hardware wallets or secure vaults for keys.
+Prefer multisig for aggregator governance.
+- Gas/risk: set appropriate `chainId`, gas price caps, and monitoring; handle retries/backoffs at the orchestrator level.
+- Contract upgrades: if governance moves, use `changeAggregator` or `transferOwnership` to keep state consistent.
+- NFT semantics: tokens are ERC‑721 and transferable; audit semantics rely on on-chain state (round metadata) rather than current token owner.

 ## Operational Considerations and Limitations
 - Gas costs scale with JSON size; keep payloads compact and stable.